© Ortega Global Solutions 2022

 No Muffler required.
 Open exhaust ok.
 Side/hood exit ok

 Fuel cells permitted.
 NHRA guidelines MUST be followed.
 No other container, fuel cell, bottle, etc. may contain any type of fuel.
+Fuel sample valves are mandatory.
 All cars must be equipped with a drain valve located on return side of fuel rail to facilitate removal of fuel samples for fuel-check purposes.
 See NHRA General Regulations 1:5.
 Only one fuel container (ex: fuel cell or fuel tank) permitted.
-Electric fuel pumps only.
-Mechanical fuel pumps are prohibited.
+Electric or mechanical fuel pumps are permitted.
+Maximum of 1 fuel injector per cylinder.
 Vehicle may only be equipped with two fuel lines attached to the vehicles fuel rail.
 One send line from the fuel pump to the fuel rail and one return line from the fuel rail to the fuel pressure regulator.

 FLYWHEEL/ SCATTER SHIELD: